Atualizado: 1 de Dez de 2020

 The changes in the perception of time that happens when we're using technology.

 To illustrate this phenomenon, imagine two people.
 The first one is sitting on a couch with a smartphone, practically immovable, accessing social media.
-The second person is also in the same room, ready to leave for a tech-free walk in the park.
-Additionally, imagine that for this hypothetical situation both activities will take the same amount of time from start to end.
+The second person is also in the same room, ready to leave for a walk in the park.
+Additionally, imagine that both activities will take the same amount of time from start to end for this hypothetical situation.
 What perception of time would each person have at the end?

 Even though many of us probably have gone through this more than once, few of us really care thinking about why this happens.

 To understand what's going on, we need to first think about what time is.

 The ancient Greeks presented us with a helpful concept of time, creating two words to represent different concepts.
 The chronological and sequential time is called Chronos.
 This is the conceptual time used in physics, or when you book an appointment for 2:00 pm for a haircut session at your local barbershop, for example.
 The other concept of time is Kairos, and it represents the appropriate opportunity to take action.
 For instance, if an archer's goal is to hit a target with an arrow, the right time to fire the arrow is Kairos time.
 It is interesting to notice the discrepancy between the two Greek definitions of time.
 Chronos is a concept focus on quantity, and contrarily Kairos is focused on quality - choosing just the right moment to act.

 Mindfulness and The Perception Of Time